 The Aftermath

 That led up to the final, which was a tense and exhausting battle between two of the most exciting competitors in the sport at the time.
-It also showcased just how exciting the EBI ruleset could be, as they went through every single overtime round and were incredibly evenly matched.
-Neither of them got the finish but Geo Martinez managed to rack up the most ride-time and was declared the winner, taking home the title and grand prize.
-It was immediately clear that this was going to be the first of many events, but nobody could have predicted just how big the Eddie Bravo Invitational would become after EBI 1.
+It also showcased just how exciting the EBI ruleset could be, as they went through every single overtime round and were incredibly evenly matched at evert stage.
+Neither of them got the finish but Martinez managed to rack up the most ride-time and was declared the winner, taking home the title and grand prize.
+The welterweight division was just as thrilling too, except every single match there ended in a submission within the regulation time period.

 Eddie Bravo continued staging exciting events and the EBI ruleset has even been used in many other grappling promotions all around the world.
 Not just that but he used EBI 11 to test out his new Combat Jiu-Jitsu ruleset, before eventually starting the Combat Jiu-Jitsu World Championships.
 They are both huge presences in the professional grappling world, and the EBI ruleset is on full display constantly.
 It really isn’t an exaggeration to say that grapplers and promoters everywhere owe a lot to Eddie Bravo and his decision to take the leap with the first EBI event.